Tomić

 Tomić (/sh/) is a common family name found in Croatia, Serbia, Montenegro and Bosnia and Herzegovina.
-It is sometimes transliterated as Tomic or Tomich outside these areas.
+It is sometimes transliterated as Tomic(h) or T(h)omich outside these areas, as well as other varieties (for ex.
+Tomitsch, Tomicz etc.).

 It is the second most common surname in the Primorje-Gorski Kotar County of Croatia, and among the most frequent ones in two other counties.
+In Croatia, most of surname bearers live in Zagreb, Split, Rijeka and in the Imotski area, while among Croats of Bosnia and Herzegovina it is common in western Herzegovina (Tomislavgrad) and central Bosnia.
+There are mentions of the surname as early as in 1516 in Croatian Catholic registry books.

 The name is a patronymic based on the given names Tomislav and Toma, names cognate to English Thomas.

 Notable people with the surname include: